 Is a cheaper Amprobe multimeter worth buying over a mid-tier model?

 For very light, occasional use where True-RMS isn't required, an entry-tier model may be adequate.
-But for any professional electrical work involving commercial loads, VSDs, or non-linear equipment, the mid-tier True-RMS model is worth the price step up — a non-True-RMS reading on a distorted waveform can be significantly wrong, which is a false economy if it leads to a misdiagnosis.
+But for any professional electrical work involving commercial loads, VSDs, or non-linear equipment, the mid-tier True-RMS model is worth the price step up.
+A non-True-RMS reading on a distorted waveform can be significantly wrong, which is a false economy if it leads to a misdiagnosis.

 Does a more expensive multimeter mean better long-term value?

-Not necessarily — value depends on matching the tool to the work.
+Not necessarily.
+Value depends on matching the tool to the work.
 A professional-tier Amprobe used within its CAT III/IV rating for years of reliable field service delivers excellent value.
 Overspending on a Fluke Industrial CAT IV 1000V meter for work that never leaves CAT III 600V territory doesn't improve outcomes, it just ties up capital that could equip more technicians instead.

 Does calibration cost affect the total cost of ownership of a multimeter?

-Yes — factor in annual calibration cost when comparing total ownership cost, not just purchase price.
+Yes.
+Factor in annual calibration cost when comparing total ownership cost, not just purchase price.
 Both Amprobe and Fluke multimeters require periodic calibration for professional use, and the calibration cost is broadly similar across comparable models.
 Unitest's SAC-SINGLAS accredited calibration service supports both brands.

 Need expert advice or a quote?